-UMass Environmental Engineering Research Site
+UMass Environmental and Water Resources Engineering Research Site

-Research in the UMass Environmental Engineering Program addresses critical issues in a wide range of engineered and natural systems with an emphasis on aquatic environments.
+Research in the UMass Environmental and Water Resources Engineering Program addresses critical issues in a wide range of engineered and natural systems with an emphasis on aquatic environments.
 Funding agencies include the National Science Foundation, the US Environmental Protection Agency, the United States Geological Survey, the American Water Works Association Research Foundation, the Water Environment Research Foundation, the Massachusetts Highway Department, the Massachusetts Department of Conservation and Recreation, the Aquarion Water Company, the Upper Blackstone Water Pollution Abatement District and many other agencies and companies.
 Information and links to projects and related faculty members are found within the Research Areas identified below:

 Drinking Water